tweepy/tweepy/docs/extended_tweets.rst

 If ``status`` is a Retweet, ``status.full_text`` could be truncated.

-This Status event handler for a ``StreamListener`` prints the full text of the Tweet, or if it's a Retweet, the full text of the Retweeted Tweet::
+This Status event handler for a :class:`Stream` prints the full text of the Tweet, or if it's a Retweet, the full text of the Retweeted Tweet::

    def on_status(self, status):